Gita Aussia PGDip Psychodynamic Psychotherapist, Registered Member BACP

 When we suffer from anxiety, depression or other negative thoughts and feelings, everything becomes overwhelming.
 We can go into spiral, not being able to think properly about what is really going on.
 This affects our self-esteem and we get stuck and trapped in negativity.

 As children we develop patterns of behaviour and coping strategies to protect us against difficult emotions.
 However, as adults these patterns become destructive and affect us at an unconscious level.
-For instance, we begin to have problems relating to people, our relationships break, we find it difficult to function at work, we become anxious or depressed, we may develop eating disorder or use alcohol or drugs, etc.
+For instance, we begin to have problems relating to people, our relationships break, we find it difficult to function at work, we become anxious or depressed, we may develop eating disorder, use alcohol, drugs or succumb to any other type of addiction, etc.

-In therapy with me, together we make sense of your difficulties, we get to know and understand these unconscious behavioural patterns.
+In the sessions, you can bring anything that bothers you.
+We will work together to understand and think about your difficult feelings and unravel these puzzling roots.
 By understanding your patterns and coping strategies, you begin to free yourself from anxiety, 'stuckness' and negative emotions.
 You improve your self-esteem and you will build a more secure and confident self to rely on in every aspect of your life.

 You are welcome to contact me on 07392022771 to have a brief chat or book an initial consultation to see how we can work together.